MMcClure313/Charmander-Commanders/README.md

 The middle right is your guessing field.
 You put in a single character to be guessed, and click guess.
 The bottom right is the letters that have already been guessed.

+On the upper left is an exit button for the game.
+This will exit you to the main menu, after ensuring you want to leave.

 This is where I write what happens when you run out of guesses or guess the word but I'm currently waiting on that to be finished.